Ritik-1118/Ritik-1118/README.md

 - 🔭 I’m currently working on **a chat app**

-- 🌱 I’m currently learning **on some programming languages and Frameworks**
+- 🌱 I’m currently learning **some programming languages and Frameworks**

 - 👨‍💻 My projects is available at [https://my-portfolio-ritik-1118.vercel.app/](https://my-portfolio-ritik-1118.vercel.app/)